-Park Place was a significant enough estate to appear in two of Gilpin’s picturesque tours—first in the Wye and then in the Lakes tour—but its appearance was nothing if not ghostly.
+Park Place was a significant enough estate to appear in two of Gilpin’s published tours—first in the Wye and then in the Lakes tour—but its appearance was nothing if not ghostly.
 In the published version of the Wye tour the description reads: “Henley lies pleasantly among woody hills: but the chalk, bursting every where from the soil, strikes the eye in spots; and injures the landscape.”
-No description at all, Gilpin’s response to Park Place only comes into view when we turn to the manuscripts, where, instead of the brief references to the ugliness of chalk—or, in the published Observations on the Lakes, to its too frequent appearance in “unmeaning patches” which “never fails to disturb the landscape”—Gilpin offers one of his most sustained assaults on a garden, and here, a garden belonging to the relative of a friend.
-Ultimately following his own, and others’ advice that he should deal carefully with the gardens of those still living, Park Place was entirely excised from Gilpin’s publications; but in the heavy corrections and deletions of the manuscripts we can see perhaps more clearly than anywhere else Gilpin’s struggle with the clash between “natural” and made landscapes, between property and his own sense of propriety, between form and his expectations of what form might, or should, mean.
+No description at all: Gilpin’s response to Park Place becomes apparent only when we turn to the manuscripts, where, instead of the brief references to the ugliness of chalk—or, in the published Observations on the Lakes, to its too frequent appearance in “unmeaning patches,” which “never fails to disturb the landscape”—Gilpin offers one of his most sustained assaults on a garden, in fact a garden belonging to the relative of a friend.
+Ultimately, in accordance with the view—which he shared with others—that the gardens of those still living required careful treatment, he entirely excised Park Place from his publications.
+The heavy corrections and deletions of the manuscripts perhaps show more clearly than anywhere else Gilpin’s struggle with the clash between “natural” and made landscapes, between property and his own sense of propriety, between form and his expectations of what form might, or should, mean.

-Ghostly cyphers aside, Park Place appears in a heavily reworked form first in Wye Notebook 8 (“Pict.
+Ghostly cyphers aside, Park Place appears in a heavily reworked form first in “Wye Tour,” notebook 8 (“Pict.
 Views &c thr.
-Berksh. & Buckingh,” 1770), then, having been rejected from the Wye tour, as a fair copy in volume 1 of the Lakes manuscript (“A tour through England; more particularly through the mountainous parts of Cumberland, and Westmoreland: with a view to illustrate the principles of picturesq beauty in landscape,” 1772), only for this also to be rejected from final publication.
+Berksh. & Buckingh,” 1770), then, having been rejected from the Wye tour, as a fair copy in volume 1 of the “Tour through England” manuscript (1772)—only for this also to be rejected from final publication.
 Part of the problem, as Gilpin recognized, is that he was visiting Park Place on his return from the Wye, and “After seeing the grand works of nature, the most polished piece of made-ground is an assemblage only of primping ideas.
 Under this impression I probably thought worse of Gen. Conway’s than I otherwise might have done.”
-Probably; but in fact the long list of deleted expletives is quite in keeping with Gilpin’s more general views on the failure of landowners to appropriate the picturesque qualities of nature.
-Some aspects of the landscape garner mild praise: the lawn “I thought beautiful” (but not so beautiful that this wasn’t then cross out and replaced with “a pleasant cheerful area tho there is no play in the ground”); the beech grove too is “pleasant enough”; but “this is all . . . that is agreeable.”
-In the Lakes manuscript’s (relatively) fair copy the text then reads:
+Probably—but in fact the long list of deleted expletives is quite in keeping with Gilpin’s more general views on the failure of landowners to appropriate the picturesque qualities of nature.
+Some aspects of the landscape garner mild praise: the lawn “I thought beautiful” (but not so beautiful that this wasn’t then crossed out and replaced with “a pleasant cheerful area tho there is no play in the ground”); the beech grove too is “pleasant enough”; but “this is all . . . that is agreeable.”
+The “Tour through England” manuscript’s (relatively) fair copy then reads:

 From this thicket we enter a valley, adorned with a profusion of chalk-ruins at one end; and a bridge at the other.
 The chalk-ruins are disagreeable enough, bearing the marks neither of design, nor of composition.
 They resemble the ruins of nothing: & the very idea of bringing such a glare of chalk above ground, in a country, wh. is discovering it in every crevice, & which above all things you would wish to conceal, is very disgusting.